sujaygarlanka/567-final-project/WEBSITE.md

-# Implement Neural Network Library and Train RL Agent
+# Implement Neural Network Library and Train RL Agent From Scratch

 My goal was to implement an efficient neural network library from scratch and use it to create a Deep Q Network (DQN) RL agent to play Flappy Bird.